5 Praying Women in the Bible

 While in Philippi, Paul and his companions visited a place of prayer by the river, where several women gathered to pray.
 On of those women was Lydia, a woman from Thyatira, who was a seller of purple goods.
 She was a God-fearing woman who was dedicated to prayer and worship.
 As Paul explained the salvation offered through Jesus, the Lord opened Lydia’s heart to understand the gospel.
 She responded in faith, along with her whole household.
 No doubt her faithful prayers led to the saving of her family.

 Women who pray make a difference in the lives of those around them.
-They move the hand of God and build the kingdom here on earth.
-They stand in faith in the face of adversity, they fall to their knees in gratitude, and they raise up the next generation to know and love Jesus.
-In fact, a woman who faithfully prays has an influence that is absolutely unparalleled.
+Women who pray impact those around them, moving God’s hand and building His kingdom They stand in faith through adversity, kneel in gratitude, and raise the next generation of believers.
+A praying woman has an unparalleled influence!
 Let’s be known as women who are unwaveringly devoted to prayer.

-Father God, we want to be women who call heaven to earth and beg You to move in our families, our communities and around the world.
-Help us to follow the examples of those who have gone before us, being devoted to prayer.
+Father God, we want to be women who call heaven to earth.
+We ask that You powerfully move in our families, and our communities.
+Help us to follow the examples of those who have gone before us.
+Help me be a woman who is devoted to prayer.

 Meet the author